MikroElektronika/mikrosdk_click_v2/clicks/brushless6/README.md

 ## Examples Description

-> Brushless 6 click is designed to drive a three-phase sensorless.
+> Brushless 6 Click is designed to drive a three-phase sensorless.

 **The demo application is composed of two sections :**

 ### Application Init

-> This function initializes and configures the logger and the click board.
+> This function initializes and configures the logger and the Click board.

 ```c